- When is the Master Brewers Certificate Program offered?

 - What forms of payment are accepted?

 UC Davis Continuing and Professional Education accepts Visa, MasterCard, Discover, American Express, Wire Transfer, checks drawn on a U.S. bank and U.S. money orders.
 UC Davis Continuing and Professional Education is not responsible for any transaction fees.
-If submitting payment by wire transfer, contact the Student Services department for banking information at email@example.com or (530) 757-8777 or (800) 752-0881.
+If submitting payment by wire transfer, contact the Student Services department for banking information at firstname.lastname@example.org or (530) 757-8777.
 Please allocate sufficient time to process wire transfer payments.

 - Does UC Davis Continuing and Professional Education accept VA benefits?